Central pattern generator: Locomotion

-Neuromechanical control of locomotion in mammals
+Control of locomotion

-If step cycle durations and muscle activations were fixed, it wouldn't be possible to change body velocity and adapt to varying terrain.
-It has been suggested that the mammalian locomotor CPG comprises a “timer” (possibly in the form of coupled oscillators) which generates step cycles of varying durations, and a “pattern formation layer,” which selects and grades the activation of motor pools.
+If step cycle durations and muscle activations were fixed, it would not be possible to change body velocity and adapt to varying terrain.
+It has been suggested that the mammalian locomotor CPG comprises a "timer" (possibly in the form of coupled oscillators) which generates step cycles of varying durations, and a "pattern formation layer," which selects and grades the activation of motor pools.

 Increasing the neural drive from the midbrain locomotor region (MLR) to the spinal CPG increases the step cycle frequency (the cadence).
 Swing and stance phase durations co-vary in a fairly fixed relationship, with stance phases changing more than swing phases.